House to vote on same-sex marriage, responding to high court

 AP Congressional Correspondent

-WASHINGTON (AP) — The U.S. House prepared to vote Tuesday to protect same-sex and interracial marriages, concerned that the Supreme Court ruling overturning Roe v.
+WASHINGTON (AP) — U.S. House members engaged in robust but lopsided debate Tuesday on legislation to protect same-sex and interracial marriages, amid concerns that the Supreme Court ruling overturning Roe v.
 Wade abortion access could jeopardize other rights criticized by many conservative Americans.

+Ahead of the late afternoon vote, Democrats argued intensely in favor of enshrining marriage equality in federal law, while Republicans steered clear of openly rejecting gay marriage.
+Instead, some GOP lawmakers portrayed the bill as unnecessary amid other issues facing the nation.

-Lawmakers were opening a robust and potentially wrenching debate on the controversial issues in what was partly a political strategy setting up an election-year roll call that will force all House members, Republicans and Democrats, to go on the record with their views.
-It also reflects the legislative branch pushing back against an aggressive court that appears intent on revisiting apparently settled U.S. laws.
+Tuesday’s election-year roll call was partly political strategy, forcing all House members, Republicans and Democrats, to go on the record with their views.
+It also reflected the legislative branch pushing back against an aggressive court that has sparked fears it may revisit apparently settled U.S. laws.

+“For me, this is personal,” said Rep. Mondaire Jones, D-N.Y., who said he was among nine openly gay members of the House.

+“Imagine telling the next generation of Americans, my generation, we no longer have the right to marry,” he said.
+“Congress can’t allow that to happen.”

 While the Respect for Marriage Act is expected to pass the House, with a Democratic majority, it is almost certain to stall in the evenly split Senate, where most Republicans would likely join a filibuster to block it.
 It’s one of several bills, including those enshrining abortion access, that Democrats are proposing to confront the court’s conservative majority.
 Another bill, guaranteeing access to contraceptive services, is set for a vote later this week.